-Being an impact capitalist is not about “changing the world” or “pursuing your passion.”
+Being an impact physician is not about “changing the world” or “pursuing your passion.”
 It’s very much different from either of those misguided notions…

 As you may well know by now, being an impact capitalist is about using business ownership to make an impact, or a meaningful difference, in the lives of others.

-As an impact physician, that is done through the art of healing.
+As an impact physician, that is done coupled with the art of healing.

 But how do we, as impact capitalists and impact physicians, make a meaningful difference in the lives of others?